hafsahfreeaccount/Hangman/README.md

 - Minimal setup: Requires no downloads and the game loads automatically from the homepage.

 ### **Feedback Style**
+- Visuals: User should be presented with visual cues such as highlighting correct or incorrect letter selections.
+- Audio: Users receive audio feedback for correct letter selections, incorrect selections or key game events.
+- Score tracking: The game tracks scores and progress in real-time to keep players informed.
+- End of game: The game should provide end-of-game performance feedback, including correct word for learning purposes to users and scoreboard.

 ### **Basic needs**